What Is a PEO

 How does a PEO work?

-Doing business with PEO isn’t the same as outsourcing HR tasks to an external HR company.
 When a company engages a PEO, they enter into a co-employment relationship which means the PEO assumes partial legal responsibility for the employees for tax purposes and must use its Employer Identification Number.

 Business owners also retain management control and are responsible for administrative fees.
-A PEO cannot make independent decisions on behalf of the business; this includes working hours, schedules, and salaries.
+A PEO cannot make independent decisions on behalf of the business—this includes working hours, schedules, and salaries.
 A PEO doesn’t intervene with sales, marketing, or distribution.

 What services does a PEO provide?